MAmirEshraghi/Leukemia_Diagnosis_Application/README.md

 # Leukemia_Diagnosis_Application
 an Android-base application for diagnosing and prediction Leukemia subtypes with take the advantage of Deep Learning and Image Processing techniques.

-this repository is reserved for further information and codes
+- Note: This repository is reserved for further information and codes.

 # overall view: